kongeor/chickn/README.md

            :mutation-func one-or-zero})
 ```

-`Chickn` comes with a default config, but some customize is needed (`chromo-gen` and `fitness` have to be provided).
+`Chickn` comes with a default config, but some customization is needed (`chromo-gen` and `fitness` have to be provided).
-Here we are also specifying the `:solved?` which was explained above, we are muting the `:reporter` to avoid getting
+Here we are also specifying the `:solved?` which was explained above.
+We are muting the `:reporter` to avoid getting
 prints, setting up our mutation operator, and setting that solutions with higher scores are preferred.

 ```clojure